sculab/EasyMiner/README.md

 ![](images/find_results.jpg)

 ---
-# Part2 :How to get plastid genome?
+# Part2 :How to get plastid genome
 This example demonstrates the process of mining chloroplast and mitochondrial genomes from second-generation sequencing data of *Arabidopsis thaliana*.